NurAzli/EconomyHB/README.md

 - Accurately tracks player economies.

 ## Usage
-- No direct interaction required; operates as part of JobUIExample.
+- No direct interaction required; operates as part of JobUI.

 ---